cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/README.md

    ![Image Alt Text](https://github.com/cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/blob/main/images/0.png)

 3. **Obtain AI Jupyter Tenstorrent Shortcut Details:**
-   Right-click on AI Jupyter Tenstorrent and select "Shortcut details" as shown in the following figure:
+To access the shortcut details for AI Jupyter Tenstorrent, right-click on the application and choose "Shortcut details", as demonstrated in the accompanying illustration:

    ![Image Alt Text](https://github.com/cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/blob/main/images/12.png)

 4. **Find the Server IP Address:**
-   In the shortcut details window, you will find the IP address of the server.
-In this case, the IP address of the server is 172.16.60.18
+Within the shortcut details window, you will locate the server's IP address.
+In this instance, the IP address of the server is identified as 172.16.60.18.

    ![Image Alt Text](https://github.com/cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/blob/main/images/3.png)

 6. **SSH to the Server:**
-   Use the obtained IP address to SSH into the server using the following command:
+Utilize the acquired IP address to SSH into the server with the following command:
    ```
    ssh username@172.16.60.18
    ```